Pre-exposure prophylaxis for HIV prevention: Politics and culture

 Since the FDA approval of PrEP for the prevention of HIV, moves toward greater adoption of PrEP have been met some issues, especially around the overall public health effect of widespread adoption, the cost of PrEP and associated disparities in availability and access.
 Many public health organizations and governments have embraced PrEP as a part of their overall strategy for reducing HIV.
 For example, in 2014 New York state governor Andrew Cuomo initiated a three-part plan to reduce HIV across New York that specifically emphasized access to PrEP.
 Similarly, the city of San Francisco launched a "Getting to Zero" campaign.
 The campaign aims to dramatically reduce the number of new HIV infections in the city and relies on expanding access to PrEP as a key strategy for achieving that goal.
 Public health officials report that since 2013 the number of new HIV infections in San Francisco has decreased almost 50% and that such improvements are likely related to the city's campaign to reduce new infections.
 Additionally, numerous public health campaigns have been launched to educate the public about PrEP.
 For instance, in New York City in 2016 Gay Men's Health Crisis launched an ad campaign in bus shelters across the city reminding riders that adherence to PrEP is important to ensuring the regimen is maximally effective.
 In Washington, D.C., a PrEP campaign was launched to increase the number of D.C. residents taking PrEP.
 Social media pushes, such as an ad campaign called "PrEP for Her", targeted African-American women, who, along with gay and bisexual African-American men, are at high risk of infection in the district.
 Other states and cities that have initiated "Getting to Zero" campaigns include Massachusetts, Connecticut, Illinois, San Diego, Silicon Valley/Santa Clara, and Miami-Dade.
+In the UK, the campaign Prepster has targeted young people of color.

 Despite those efforts, PrEP remains controversial among some who worry that widespread PrEP adoption could cause public health issues by enabling risky sexual behaviors.
-For instance, AIDS Healthcare Foundation founder and director Michael Weinstein has been vocal in his opposition to PrEP adoption, suggesting that PrEP causes people to make riskier decisions about sex than they would otherwise make.
-Some researchers, however, believe that there is insufficient data to determine whether or not PrEP implementation has an effect on the rate of other sexually transmitted infections.
+AIDS Healthcare Foundation founder Michael Weinstein has been vocal in his opposition to PrEP adoption, suggesting that PrEP causes people to make riskier decisions about sex than they would otherwise make, although the organization is the largest provider of PrEP in the U.S. New research, however, indicates that there is no change in STI rates following PrEP implementation.
 Other critics point out that despite implementation of PrEP, significant disparities exist.
 For example, some point out that African Americans bear a disproportionate burden of HIV infections but may be less likely than whites to access PrEP.
 Still other critics of PrEP object to the high cost of the regimen.
 For example, the U.K.'s NHS initially refused to offer PrEP to individuals citing concerns about cost and suggested that local officials ought to bear the responsibility of paying for the drug.
-However, following significant advocacy efforts, the NHS has started to offer PrEP to people in the UK in 2017.
+However, following significant advocacy efforts, the NHS started to offer PrEP to people in the UK in 2017.